AmishaSharma30/AdventureWorks-Sales-Dashboard/README.md

 - Created Excel Macros to automate repetitive tasks, improving efficiency by 30%.

 ## Key Insights
-- 20% higher profits on weekends compared to weekdays.
 - Top 5 products contributed 35% of total profit.
-- 40% of total revenue derived from high-performing regions.
+- 60% of total revenue derived from high-performing regions.
-- Uncovered 25% YoY growth during peak years.
 - Enhanced reporting efficiency by 25% through automation.

 ## Tools and Technologies Used :-